CMO

 Usage

-To use this worker, provide the required parameters in the specified format.
-For example:
+To use this worker, simply provide the required parameters: